Pune to Mumbai Expressway: Complete Travel Guide 2026

 Move your vehicle to the left shoulder, turn on hazard lights, and place a warning triangle 50m behind.
 Call the Expressway helpline: 1033 or highway patrol: 022-27468080.
 Breakdown assistance is available 24/7.

-Book our professional cab service and enjoy the scenic Expressway without the driving hassle.
-Clean vehicles, experienced drivers, transparent pricing.
+Book our cab service and enjoy the expressway from the back seat.
+Clean vehicles, experienced drivers, and a price you know before you go.